carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 `T` is a subtype of `U` if:

 -   `T` is equivalent to `U`, as described above, or
--   `T` is equivalent to a class derived from a class eqiuvalent to `U`.
+-   `T` is equivalent to a class derived from a class equivalent to `U`.

 **Note:** More type subtyping rules are expected to be added over time.